blitz-js/drafts/architecture.md

 Primarily because GraphQL is not scalable when deployed to serverless platforms like Zeit or Netlify.
 It's not scalable because all of your resolver code is stuffed into a single Lambda causing you to quickly run into cold start issues and max code size issues.

 Anyone deploying a sizable GraphQL API via serverless Lambda functions does so by splitting the graph into many small Lamba functions, each of which is responsible for discrete set of types.
-Then you use a paid service such as Apollo Federation to stitch the entire schema back together again.
+Then you have a separate gateway like Apollo Federation or GraphQL Mesh to stitch the entire schema back together again.

 Other reasons include: